About Sebago Leadership Camp

 Bob Sylvain

 Bob lives in Newton and served as the day-to-day director of the Sebago Leadership Camp for fourteen years before passing on the torch to the next generation.
-He helped start Sparhawk Academy, an independent school for boys in grades 3 through 8, and now serves as its first head of school.
+He helped start Sparhawk Academy, an independent school for boys in grades 3 through 8, and served as its first head of school.
 He enjoys playing the banjo and guitar.